shyke0611/Car_Rental_Project/README.md

   <li>Management:  CRUD operations </li>

-  <li>Signup/Login mechansim:  Validates users with their credentials</li>
+  <li>Signup/Login mechansim:  Validates users with their credentials using BCrypt for PII hashing.</li>